How, by giving your dog a choice and control, giving it a better life (2014).

 Beforehand, I prepare different types of gear in different cupboards or boxes.
 One cupboard contains stuff for Service Dog training, an other cupboard contains toys for Memory games, one box keeps harnesses for tracking a second one chewy bones, and so on.

 During these sessions they get to choose what activity they want to do, one dog at time.
 They know what to expect because I will pull out a certain training mat, ask the dog in charge to sit there and then say «You are The Boss!».
-Rat will most often go and mark the cupboard with service dog training or the chewing bone box.
+Lana will most often go and mark the cupboard with service dog training or the chewing bone box.
 Ralph will alternate between sitting on the doormat, which is the signal for going for a walk (squirrel!) and he also really likes playing memory games.
 Bug is young and sort of likes everything, so she will choose wildly and surprise me often, as do all of them.
-There is no way, with any certainty, that I predict their choices.
+There is no way, with any certainty, that I can predict their choices.

 The dog can easily get confused if you are not clear on when they get to choose or not, so it is important to have consistent routines.
 Vary where you take your walks and let your dog be the boss on only one of them.
 Ralph gets to choose where to walk only in the morning when we are in the forest.
-In the afternoon it is always Rat who is the boss and we slowly walk the neighborhood on a lead, read pee-mails and follow the neighbor cat around.
+In the afternoon it is always Lana who is the boss and we slowly walk the neighbourhood on a lead, read pee-mails and follow the neighbour cat around.
 The evening walk I am the boss and we train recall, contact and cooperation.

 Be consistent on where you keep different training gear so that the dog can easily mark his choice of activity.
 Are you busy in the morning?
 Let the dog choose what to eat only in the evening when you have more time.
 (Or get up 2 minutes earlier – that is your choice!)